triflicacid/triflic-script/README.md

 The assignation operator `=>` assigns a value to a symbol **which is not in the current scope**.
 It assigns the value to the next available binding to that symbol and, if non is found, an error is thrown.

 See the programs in `programs/tests/scope` and compare the two functions.

-When functions are defined, they store the current scope stack.
-When called, it loads this stack as well, meaning things like closures are possible (see `programs/tests/closures` for an example).